rizvn/sizzle/README.md

 ### Getting a singleton
-If want to use the ProductDao in the ProductController we can just fetch ProductDao using sizzle. for example
+If want to use the ProductDao in the ProductController we can just fetch ProductDao using sizzle. for example:

-    public class ProductDao implements SizzleAware{
+    public class ProductController implements SizzleAware{
        Sizzle sizzle;

        @Override